-As Eileen Dinneen observed in her memorandum at 180-10147-10274, her review of the JFK Assassination Files at the National Archives revealed that J. Edgar Hoover had written a memo to J. Rankin stating that "the FBI had fed the Miami and Dallas Secret Service offices information pertaining to a Norman Lee Elkens.
+As Eileen Dinneen observed in her memorandum at 180-10147-10274, her review of the JFK Assassination Files at the National Archives revealed that J. Edgar Hoover had written a memo to J. Lee Rankin stating that "the FBI had fed the Miami and Dallas Secret Service offices information pertaining to a Norman Lee Elkins.
+(Exhibit 3 at 3.)
 Dinneen's review of the 413 "threat files" failed to reveal the presence of any information on Elkins.
 As Dinneen points out, this calls into question the "accuracy of Hoover's statement or (sic) "the standards set by the Secret Service to begin a file on a potentially threatening individual."

-(5) The identity of the names are important for comparison purposes with the names that appeared in other agencies' files, such as the CIA and FBI, and the dates that these names appeared in their files.
+(5) The names are important for comparison purposes with records of other agencies.

+Release of the actual names of the individuals found within the Secret Service's protective cases, will enable researchers to compare the names that appeared in other agencies' files, such as the CIA and FBI, and the dates that these names appeared in their files.

+(6) So as not to invite confusion or further speculation, all of the names should be released.

+The names released should be Release of some names and not others would invite suspicion from the public as to the identities of the non-released names, and would leave unanswered questions - something the JFK Act is specifically designed to prevent.
+All perceived potential threats to President Kennedy should be a part of the historical record.

+(7) Investigations of the assassination have revealed that Lee Harvey Oswald had mental illness issues.

-- (6) Release of some names and not others would invite suspicion from the public as to the identities of the non-released names, and would leave unanswered questions something the JFK Act is specifically designed to prevent.
-All perceived potential threats to President Kennedy should be a part of the historical record. - (7) Information pertaining to mental health history, etc, is relevant because of the fact that subsequent investigations determine that Oswald had documented mental health issues, and had allegedly, previously tried to commit suicide.
-Thus, what the Service knew with respect to mental health information on each of these individuals they considered a threat to the President, is historically significant. - (8) Dinneen chose to record the names they are an integral part of her study and thus, of the historical record.
-These three documents are interrelated as research materials compiled and presented by HSCA researcher Eileen Dinneen, and they should be viewed as a coherent project intended to analyze Secret Service protection for President Kennedy.
-Researchers should be able to cross-check the names that appear in the different documents, with other historical materials. - F. Cases and laws cited by SS regarding confidentiality are irrelevant -- put in an appropriate place in a footnote.
+Information pertaining to mental health history, etc, is relevant because of the fact that subsequent investigations determine that Oswald had documented mental health issues, and had allegedly, previously tried to commit suicide.
+Thus, what the Service knew with respect to mental health information on each of these individuals they considered a threat to the President, is historically significant.

+(8) Dinneen chose to record the names - they are an integral part of her study.

+The three documents prepared by Eileen Dinneen are interrelated as research materials compiled and presented by HSCA researcher Eileen Dinneen, and they should be viewed as a coherent project intended to analyze Secret Service protection for President Kennedy.
+Researchers should be able to cross-check the names that appear in the different documents, with other historical materials.

+Memorandum to the President Page 13

+F. Cases and laws cited by SS regarding confidentiality are not relevant to the issue of release of assassination records.